Discover the secrets to creating burger perfection.

 4. Shape it

 Give everything a thorough mix, it's good to get your hands in for this, then shape into burgers.
 "Squash the burgers really flat before you cook them.
 As they cook the meat will constrict, which will make the burgers smaller and fatter.
-Flatten them down with a spatula during cooking," suggests Cassie from Good Food magazine.
+Flatten them down with a spatula during cooking," suggests Cassie, our food editor.

 5. Season it